stonybrook-lin539/main/source/main/02_ngrams_linguistics/00_ngrams.md

 ```

 But for phonotactics it is actually important to know how a word starts and how it ends.
-We have to make some changes to capture this information with bigrams.
+We already saw that in our discussion of word-initial *kn* in German.
+English is perfectly fine with *kn* when it is not at the beginning of a word, e.g. in *acknowledge*.
+But at the beginning of a word English phonotactics bring out the banhammer and just won't allow *kn*.
+The beginning and the end of words seems to be privileged positions, and our current notion of bigrams does not allow us to capture that.

+We have to expand our notion of bigrams a bit, then.
-Concretely, we will add edge markers.
+Concretely, we will add edge markers to indicate the left or right edge of a word.
 One could use a single edge marker like *\$*.
 In that case, *ababa* would be *\$ababa\$*, and *babab* would be *\$babab\$*.
 But once we dive deeper into the mathematics, it will be more convenient to have separate markers: {{{L}}} for the left edge and {{{R}}} for the right edge.
 This means that *ababa* will be *{{{L}}}ababa{{{R}}}*, and *babab* will be *{{{L}}}babab{{{R}}}*.

-Now one can tell clearly which bigrams occurred at the start and the end.
+Now one can tell clearly which sounds occurred at the start and the end.

 ::: example
 To calculate the bigrams of *kobinal*, we first expand it to *{{{L}}}kobinal{{{R}}}*.